NOTACAL logo

 Parentheses and Order of Operations

 Use parentheses to control calculation order.
-The calculator follows standard mathematical precedence: parentheses first, then exponents, then multiplication and division, then addition and subtraction.
+The calculator follows standard mathematical precedence, often remembered by the acronym PEMDAS or BODMAS: parentheses first, then exponents, then multiplication and division (left to right), then addition and subtraction (left to right).
 Enter complex expressions systematically to ensure accurate results.

 Functions and Operations